Nursing home employee accused of stealing over $100k from elderly - NewsBreak

 Court documents show residents and their families said that Myler offered to help set up automatic payments to cover their expenses.
 She allegedly told at least some of the families that the easiest way to set up a scheduled payment was to provide her with an ATM card and PIN.

 An employee at Villa St. Francis confronted Myler, according to the affidavit.
 The document shows Myler initially denied stealing the money, but then admitted she took what she believed to be just under $40,000 from one woman.
-She denied stealing from any other residents.This ‘Friends’ character is cut from the show in China
+She denied stealing from any other residents.Where people in Missouri are moving to most

 Myler told her co-worker that she was working with her father to get enough money to repay what she allegedly stole, and planned to pay it back within a week, according to the affidavit.